jnstockley/Vaccine-Checker/README.md

 # Vaccine-Checker
 A simple java program that uses web scrapping technology to determine if a vaccine is available in your location and sends you an email.

+# VaccineCheckerSetup
+This is a simple program which allow for easy adding, modifying, and removing of pepople and email address.
+This program is in beta and could result in data loss in the config file.
+Please backup your config file before using.
+If you expeirence data loss, plesae report an issue and describe how the data loss occurred.
+The VaccineCheckerSetup jar file takes a single argument, the full path to the config file.
+Please make sure the file config file exists before running the program.

 # Dependencies
 The only dependency is Java 15+